chriserickson/dev-thoughts/hook-antipatterns.md

 The other is that they simplified building components: if you've ever migrated a codebase from class components to functional components and hooks, you likely decomposed some large monolithic components with multiple or very complex render methods into a set of separate functional components.
 This results in better encapsulation, simpler code, and potentially better performance.

 However, like any powerful tool, hooks can be misused.
 Specifically, they can be used in ways that hinder understandability and refactorability, making code brittle and unapproachable.
 Again, if you've worked on a sufficiently large codebase you've probably come across some hooks that were extremely complex and/or brittle and made you question whether the entire paradigm should be discarded.
-Usually this is the product of starting with great code that then evolves in unexpected ways (which is preciesly what any codebase does with a team of > 2 engineers working on it).
+Usually this is the product of starting with great code that then evolves in unexpected ways (which is precisely what any codebase does with a team of > 2 engineers working on it).

 Here we will explore a few of examples to help illustrate the types of problems that might be encountered, and then propose several principles to help minimize or mitigate these classes of problems.